-The University has developed the Title IX Grievance Procedure to investigate an allegation that a Covered Person has committed an act of Prohibited Conduct in this policy.
+The University has developed the Sexual and Gender-based Misconduct Complaint Procedure to investigate an allegation that a Covered Person has committed an act of Prohibited Conduct in this policy.

 A Student or Employee determined to be responsible for an act of Prohibited Conduct in violation of this policy is subject to disciplinary action.
 Disciplinary action may include, but not be limited to, one or more of the following: